-1.1 Background on CEI Hub
+1-1.1 Background on CEI Hub

 The Critical Energy Infrastructure Hub (CEI Hub) is a six-mile area in Northwest Portland along the Willamette River (Figure 1).
 The CEI Hub facilities are critical to Oregon's fossil fuel infrastructure - over 90 percent of the state's liquid fuel supply is transported through CEI Hub facilities, including gasoline and diesel.
 Roughly 70 percent of the fuel arrives by pipe and another 30 percent arrives by tanker barge.
-The CEI Hub supplies all of the jet fuel to Portland International Airport.
+1 The CEI Hub supplies all of the jet fuel to Portland International Airport.
+The natural gas stored at CEI Hub facilities is used to supplement the natural gas deliveries during peak winter demand.
 In addition to the fuel storage facilities, the CEI Hub also contains liquid fuel and natural gas pipelines and transfer stations, a liquefied natural gas storage tank, storage of other non-fuel materials, a high-voltage electrical substation, and transmission lines.

-&lt;sup>1 Oregon Seismic Safety Policy Advisory Committee.
+1 Oregon Seismic Safety Policy Advisory Committee.
 (2013).
 The Oregon Resilience Plan: Reducing Risk and Improving Recover for the Next Cascadia Earthquake and Tsunami, Chapter 6: Energy.